Share This Post

 What is the Onset Date for Social Security Disability?

-When you file for Social Security Disability (SSDI), part of the application process is establishing a timeline of your medical history related to your disability.
+When you file for Social Security Disability (SSD), part of the application process is establishing a timeline of your medical history related to your disability.
 In that timeline, the most important date you’re going to have to include is what is called the onset date.
 The onset date is the date you claim your disability began.
 In reality, it might actually be on a specific day — the day you were injured, for example — or it might not really be one day — in the event of an illness or other condition that kept getting worse until it just became too much.
 Either way, it will be up to you to provide the SSA with a specific onset date.

 Why is the Onset Date Important?